 Sustainable development involves a far broader view than the annual budget allocation for environmental affairs.

-Sustainable development is more than a catch phrase or buzz term, it is an economic long-view which takes habitat and environmental factors into consideration, and which uses the inter-generational yard-post that avoids development which compromises the ability of future generations to live and prosper.
+Sustainable development is more than just a catch phrase or buzz term, it is an economic long-view, a philosophy which takes habitat and environmental factors into consideration, places people and planet at the centre of value, and which uses the inter-generational yard-post that avoids development which compromises the ability of future generations to live and prosper.

-Sustainable development is thus a far reaching term and broader in scope than any particular generational concern, it has outlived the commission which produced it, and it will undoubtedly outlive both our government and those who introduced the term into South Africa’s constitution.
+Sustainable development is thus a far reaching environmental justice term and broader in scope than any particular generational concern, it has survived the commission which produced it, and it will undoubtedly outlive both our government and those who first introduced the term into South Africa’s common lexicon, campaigned around the idea and voted for the new constitution.